Plenty of things to do before school starts back!

 But first, there are a few more entertainment opportunities and other activities coming up in the local area during the new few weeks:

-July 30 - Southwire’s “Back to School Bash” at Midway Baptist Church, 9 am - noon
+July 30- Southwire’s “Back to School Bash” at Midway Baptist Church, 9 am-12 noon

 CARROLTON AMP FREE CONCERTS/BRAVES TELECASTS